Home Info Scrapbook Contact

 Brand: Cannes LionsProject: Cheaper than Redundancy

-Our friends over at Cannes Festival of Lions wanted to drive sales of their delegate pass, which gives holders access to all that the festival has to offer.
-Rather than trying to pitch the passes to those who are already smashing it out of the park, we decided to pitch it to those who needed a little more guidance and inspiration.
+Our friends at the Cannes Lions International Festival of Creativity wanted to drive sales of delegate passes, which give holders access to everything the festival has to offer.
+Rather than pitching the passes to those already performing at the highest level, we focused on those who needed a little more guidance and inspiration.

 Turning uncertainty